Regular Show: Animation

 Each episode of Regular Show took about nine months to complete.
 Quintel and his 35-member team developed each episode at Cartoon Network Studios in Burbank, California.
-The script was illustrated in rough hand-drawn images, known as storyboards.
+The script was illustrated in rough hand-drawn storyboards.
 The storyboards were then animated and mixed with the corresponding dialogue to create the animatic, which was then sent to be approved by the network.
 The show's assets – backgrounds, character designs, props, etc. – were then assembled to be sent to Saerom Animation in South Korea, where the actual animation production of the episode was performed.
 When finished, the episode was sent to Sabre Media Studios back in California.
-Music and sound effects were created, and the final episode is mixed and completed.
+Music and sound effects were created, and the final episode was mixed and completed.
 The process allowed the production team to work concurrently on dozens of episodes at different stages of production.

-Although most modern animation had switched to hybrid methods such as the Cintiq, Regular Show was described as "far more low-fi" and was animated traditionally by hand using paper, which was then digitally composited and painted with digital ink and paint.
-Although Cintiqs were initially optioned to be used for the program, Quintel stated that he felt more comfortable working on paper, considering it to be more organic and more representative of each artist's individual style.
-Board artist Calvin Wong said, "the tools of the trade as being pencils, pens, white-out and occasionally lightboxes and electric erasers".
+Although most modern animation had switched to hybrid methods such as the Cintiq, Regular Show was animated traditionally by hand using paper, which was then digitally composited and painted with digital ink and paint.
+Although Cintiqs were initially optioned to be used for the show, Quintel stated that he felt more comfortable working on paper, considering it to be more organic and more representative of each artist's individual style.
+Board artist Calvin Wong said, "the tools of the trade as being pencils, pens, white-out, and occasionally lightboxes and electric erasers".